Types of Horse Bit Mouthpieces:

 Oval/Lozenge Link Mouthpiece

-Similar to the French link, the oval or lozenge link mouthpiece is a double-jointed bit, but its centerpiece is round instead of flat.
+Similar to the French link, the oval or lozenge link mouthpiece is a double-jointed bit; however, its centerpiece is round instead of flat.
 The round shape reduces the amount of pressure on the tongue when the reins are engaged.
 This makes it a good choice for horses who prefer a double-jointed mouthpiece but require less tongue pressure.

 Dr. Bristol Mouthpiece

 Also similar to the French link, the Dr. Bristol mouthpiece is a double-jointed bit with a small, flat plate between the bars of the bit.
-However, the flat plate sits at an angle, so more pressure is applied to the tongue and palate when the reins are engaged.
-Due to the increased pressure, the Dr. Bristol mouthpiece is a good choice for horses who prefer a jointed mouthpiece but can become strong.
+In contrast, the flat plate sits at an angle to apply more pressure to the tongue and palate when the reins are engaged.
+Due to this increased pressure, the Dr. Bristol mouthpiece is a good choice for horses who prefer a jointed mouthpiece but can become strong.

 Dogbone Mouthpiece

-Double-jointed dogbone mouthpieces are named after the shape they resemble.
+Double-jointed dogbone mouthpieces are aptly named after the shape they resemble.
 Typically seen on Western bits, the dogbone is similar to other double-jointed mouthpieces and will reduce the nutcracker effect felt on the horse's mouth.
-Dogbones can sit level, like a French link, or tilted, like a Dr. Bristol, which can vary their degrees of tongue pressure.
+Dogbones can sit level like a French link, or tilted like a Dr. Bristol, which can vary their degrees of tongue pressure.

 Mullen Mouthpiece